lexibank/mixtecansubgrouping/README.md

-# CLDF dataset accompanying Auderset et al.'s "Subgrouping in a ‘dialect continuum’" from 2023
+# CLDF dataset accompanying Auderset et al.'s "Subgrouping in a dialect continuum" from 2023

 ## How to cite